-In Budapest, no doubt the Danube and its numerous sculptures, incredible views, and sparkling bridges are the main draw, so why not stay nearby and get that view from your room?
+In Budapest, no doubt the Danube and its numerous sculptures, incredible views, sparkling bridges, and Budapest’s castles are the main draw, so why not stay nearby and get that view from your room?
 The Four Seasons Hotel Gresham Palace, with its aforementioned superb hot chocolate, is a prime location alongside the river and offers pure luxury — plus views across to Buda and Castle Hill.
 For views from Buda across to Pest, with its magnificent parliament building, try the Hilton for affordable comfort and easy walks to attractions such as the Fisherman’s Bastion.

-In Prague, it’s all about the old town and staying right across from the amazing Astronomical Clock in the Grand Hotel, which in fact made it onto my list of favorite rooms with a view from around the world.
+When you visit Prague, it’s all about the old town and staying right across from the amazing Astronomical Clock in the Grand Hotel, which, in fact, made it onto my list of favorite rooms with a view from around the world.
 On the other side of the river, in the historic Mala Strana district, with its cobbled streets and proximity to Prague Castle, lies the luxury bolthole of the Mandarin Oriental, which is steps away from everywhere, yet utterly secluded and quiet.

 9. Nightlife and Entertainment

 Same as most European capitals, Prague and Budapest both have a rich nightlife scene.
 There are countless bars, lounges, and dance clubs for staying until the small hours, if that’s what you are looking for.